Book 1 of the Hesitant Mediums series

 But their quiet manor house carries secrets even from Mary and Trentwood.
 When Hartwell, a London lawyer, arrives at their doorstep claiming someone in the house is blackmailing his sister, Mary stumbles into a mystery that forces her to revisit memories and rethink her future.

 As Mary and Hartwell seek the blackmailer, each learns about the importance of opening one’s heart to trust and betrayal.
-Haunting Miss Trentwood is a comedic gothic tale (think Legend of Sleepy Hollow meets Casper) written from varied perspectives.
-Readers will be entertained by bright dialogue and encouraged to reflect on the universal themes of dealing with parents and disappointing relationships, and learning to love again.
+Haunting Miss Trentwood is a cozy Victorian historical fantasy with sweet romantic subplots written from varied perspectives.

 - Thank you to the first fans of Haunting Miss Trentwood!